 For each of the Biblical narratives that establishes divinity’s unlimited prerogatives to do to his creatures as he wishes, that baldly remind the reader in the story that actions are just because God defines them that way, we find a restoration and satisfaction of what Luther calls our “merely human” sense of justice.
 So Adam and Eve are condemned for what seems to the reader a trivial offense, one clearly committed before they had been granted moral agency (presumably to then surrender to God’s authority).
 But to appease any doubts that might prove corrosive to a reader’s trust, their descendants are promised redemption.
 Abraham’s knife arm is stayed at the last moment, so Isaac is not sacrificed to God’s will but is instead the inheritor of greatness and prosperity clearly given as a reward for Abraham’s submission to God’s sense of what is just.
 Job is rewarded with greater wealth and happiness than he had lost for the same reason.
 Jesus is resurrected and covered in glory.
 These resolutions conform to a consistent theme concerning God’s justice: evil in God’s creation, even Satan himself, is the means to good ends, though we may not be able to know how pain is changed to joy.
 The evil God seems to delight in claiming as His prerogative is a mysteriously necessary tool of His will that somehow will redound to the good, will reward the faithful, just as the Biblical heroes were rewarded.
 Granted, this position is camouflaged by God’s hiddenness, so the subtextual appeal even more strongly calls to our reason to decipher.
 But the sensitivity to a “merely human sense” of justice is clear, and that implies a submission to the very agency the text forbids.
 This is clearly a maze of contradictory commands that simultaneously alienates and soothes our conception of divine justice.
 As much as each story seeks to rebalance the scales of justice to grant God total latitude, the parts all add up to a glorious whole in which the evil each character suffers is defeated, and goodness– human justice rationally understood–is rewarded.
 The omnipotent thumb will somehow balance the scales of justice, and the good will find eternal joy while the evil suffer torment for their sins.
 Sanity is restored to a cosmos seemingly deprived of it by a supernatural order that corrects the injustices of this world with an entirely rational justice in the next.
 We are told to surrender moral agency in the text and apply it in the subtext, to define justice by arbitrary divine will that also happens to give each person his due.

 The stated position of premodern authority is that a fallen creation only can be ordered when tuned by the music of the divine command.
 In this, their opponents evidently concur, for the existential literature and philosophy of the last century is characterized by what can only be called a sense of petulance at the injustice of creation, an injustice that a godless and uncreated universe could never foster (see “Postmodernism Is Its Discontents”).
 I find it surprising that authoritarians don’t bring up the cynicism of disbelievers as proof of hypocrisy.
 But if the unchurched want to not have their cake and not eat it too, congregants seem equally determined to be inconsistent.
 They stress the absolute power of arbitrary divine will while seeking to chain God to human rationality as Biblical authors did: by restoring rational standards of justice through appeal to an overarching supernatural order.
 When this appeal fails to appease a natural human appetite for justice in this life, they resort to a trump card they have already discarded: divine mystery.
 Their authority derives from their ability to explicate it, but at some point in the explanatory process, even when questioned without much rigor, they return to an appeal to mystery.
 Why did one hundred infants die in some natural disaster and one wizened octogenarian survive?
 Why does a loved one suffer unimaginably from bone cancer?
 Why do the evil prosper and the good suffer in this world?
 Why are innocents slaughtered and the vicious bathed in their blood?
 Believers’ answer echoes Job’s unwillingness to confront the issue on the grounds of categorical unworthiness.
 It is God’s will.
 Which is to say, a mystery.
 That mystery may be explained away as Luther did, as evidence of humankind’s sinfulness, from which follows as the night follows the day a reminder that justice will be restored in the next life.
 When the evils are manmade, such an appeal satisfies.
 Human evil may be laid at the feet of sin, original or current, and so must be removed from the ledgers of God’s justice.
 But suffering is hardly less painful when its cause is God’s own hand: when famine strikes the child or the cyclone sweeps away the life’s labor of the poor, or one galaxy rams into another.
 Then creation itself, the work of God’s hands, is the perpetrator of evils.
 Boils, plagues, droughts, and floods are all natural and not the consequence of sin but of the natural order.
 Where in this maelstrom can divine justice be found?
 Authority will attempt to point to some hidden complexity in creation that requires such chaos or to some larger logos in which innocence must be slaughtered for good to triumph.
 But they cannot connect the required dots to make sense of that mystery and attempting to connect them violates a core axiom of their creed of childlike trust.
-Is it any wonder that those “who hunger and thirst for righteousness sake” find no satisfactory resolution, particularly since such a detailed explication of divine beneficence has been so carefully drawn by the dogmas of the religionists.
+Is it any wonder that those “who hunger and thirst for righteousness sake” find no satisfactory resolution, particularly since such a detailed explication of divine beneficence has been so carefully drawn by the dogmas of the religionists?
 As they fail in that explanatory task, they remind their questioner in the same breath to abandon reason altogether and summon a blind faith in God’s mysterious otherness.
 Is the congregation at this juncture entitled to remind their theologians that their dogma also confidently proclaims the divine order that guarantees “to each her due” through all the machinations of a consistent but buried theme in Biblical morality tales?
 Doctrine, dogma, and holy text march confidently down the broad path of exegesis of the divine plan even when it confronts the chasm of our incomprehension of divine justice as exemplified in actual experience.
 Every explicit call to faith is also an implicit recognition of mystery.
 Nothing wrong with that.
 As Kierkegaard reminds us, if we had knowledge of God, faith would be unnecessary.
-But the corollary to that truth must be the reverse recognition that since faith is necessary, knowledge must be lacking.
+But the corollary to that truth must be the mirroring recognition that since faith is necessary, knowledge must be lacking.
 But that thought might attack trust and dissolving trust is not to be tolerated, so the mystery must be as incarnated into exegesis as God into Jesus.

 Perhaps the careening between incompatible conceptions of divine justice might suggest to believers and unbelievers alike that there are some very basic categories of human understanding that remain unsatisfied by either the retention or forfeiture of moral agency, at least in this question.
 It is possible that a total surrender of rational and moral agency violates the putative slice of divinity that elevates us above the beasts, that it is in the proper exercise of our reasoning to attempt to reach for comprehension.
 Admittedly, we use it poorly, but our human fallibility only makes apparent injustice stand out more clearly.
 How can a just God allow it, much less commit it and claim it?
 Is God’s justice so unlike our own?
 Or is the appearance of injustice an illusion?
 Or will justice be delivered in the next world?
 Isn’t the honest answer that we simply do not know, that a childlike acceptance of the transcendence of divine justice must be more overarching than any adult can accept?
 Isn’t such an admission of our ignorance of the divine more honest than the confident assertion of doctrines that embrace both God’s justice and arbitrariness?